 “It took me a long time to realize that the scientists had won the argument but were going to lose the fight, because it isn’t about data and science, it’s about power.
 The most powerful industry is fossil fuel, because it is the richest.
 At a certain point, it became clear that our only hope of matching that money was with the currencies of movement: passion, spirit, creativity — and warm bodies.”Bill McKibben, author and founder of 350.org

-You know we have plenty of environmental problems.
-We see and hear about them every day: Another year sets a new global temperature record.
+We see and hear about threats to our environment every day.
+Another year sets a new global temperature record.
 Another scientist warns we’re experiencing massive species extinction.
 Another report documents the declining health and biodiversity of ecosystems from boreal forests to coral reefs.

 Fortunately, we also have plenty of solutions: Energy conservation and renewable power.
 Public lands dedicated to protecting wilderness and wildlife, not extracting fossil fuels.
 Smarter, greener ways of living that leave a lighter footprint on the planet.

-What we need more of — what any social movement always needs more of — is people who know how to organize: to build organizations and run campaigns that inspire the popular support and political action we need to save our planet.
+What we need more of—what any social movement always needs more of—is people who know how to organize: to build and run effective organizations and campaigns that inspire the popular support and political action we need to save our planet.

 Organizing wins over hearts and minds for new possibilities.
 Organizing builds the public support that changes the political and economic equations for people in power.
 So doing the right thing becomes no longer just a matter of principle for people in power — it becomes a matter of survival for them.
 If our leaders want to win the public’s vote, they have to vote the right way on the environment.
 If companies want consumers to buy their products, they have to do right by the environment.